April 1, 2010 was the 150th anniversary of the Pony Express. So today’s post features that story.

 The Pony Express operated from April 1860 to October 1861.
 It failed after about 18 months because it was losing money.
 There are very few written records from the Pony Express and very few facts are known about it.

 Even though it did not operate very long, it became well known because people kept telling stories about it.
+Many were probably made to seem more exciting than they really were each time they were retold.
 There have been books and songs written about the Pony Express.
 There have even been television shows and movies about the Pony Express.